kanamania/AmbulanceRiderApp/QUICK_START.md

 ## You're All Set! 🎉

-Your Ambulance Rider app is now ready for development.
+Your Global Express app is now ready for development.
 Start building amazing features!

 For detailed information, see the complete documentation in `AUTH_README.md`.